 <10 g/dL

-Abbreviations: AE, adverse event; AESI, adverse event of special interest; DB, double blind; OL, open label.aData are presented for the combined safety set of patients who received OPSYNVI at any time in the DB and/or ongoing OL period.bOccurring in >10% patients.cn=177.
+Abbreviations: AE, adverse event; AESI, adverse event of special interest; DB, double blind; EOT, end of treatment; OL, open-label.aData are presented for the combined safety set of patients who received OPSYNVI at any time in the DB and/or OL period.
+Treatment-emergent safety events with OPSYNVI are described, with treatment-emergent defined as from first intake of OPSYNVI up to EOT, plus 30 days post-treatment.bOccurring in >10% patients.cn=177.

 Literature Search